 Bankrate's take

-Policyholders looking for affordable and robust homeowners policies over cheap car insurance rates might opt for National General as their company of choice.
+Policyholders looking for robust homeowners policies and ample car insurance discount opportunities might opt for National General Insurance as their company of choice.

-Who National General may be good for: National General’s pre-packaged home insurance policies and competitive rates could make it a good choice for first-time homeowners.
+Who National General may be good for: National General’s pre-packaged home insurance policies could make it a good choice for first-time homeowners.

 Who National General may not be good for: On the auto insurance side, National General receives an exceptionally large number of complaints.
 Coupled with its low J.D.
 Power score for customer satisfaction, National General car insurance might not be a great fit for some drivers.